 Delivery is flexible, taking place at specific days and times, including socially distant face-to-face and remote instruction as arranged between the instructor and the student.

 Classes meet on campus with socially distant face-to-face instruction (called "Kendall Studio" in MyFSU).

 Frequently Asked Questions on Course Delivery

 What if I am not able to return to campus for the Spring 2021 semester?

-If your courses are scheduled for F2F or HyFlex instruction, and you are not able to return to campus, please contact your course instructors to seek online accommodations.
+If your courses are scheduled for Face-to-Face (Kendall Studio) or HyFlex instruction, and you are not able to return to campus, please contact your course instructors to seek online accommodations.

 If your instructor is unable to make this accommodation, you should contact the Dean of Academic Affairs at [email protected].

-What is the attendance policy for the Fall 2020 semester?
+What is the attendance policy for the Spring 2021 semester?

 CLASS PARTICIPATION IS IMPORTANT!
 Due to COVID-19, students and instructors are encouraged to stay home if they feel ill to protect the health of the greater KCAD Community.
 If you are ill or have any other health issue that prohibit you from joining planned classes, it is very important that you contact your instructor and make plans to follow up on missed information in a timely manner.